akkc01/DevOps/Azure/01 Azure/What is Azure .md

 ### Key Features of Microsoft Azure-
 ##### Compute Services:
 - Azure provides scalable computing power that allows businesses to run virtual machines (VMs), containers, and other applications in the cloud.
-Some of the key services include:-
+Some of the key services include:

     - Virtual Machines (VMs): Scalable compute resources for running virtualized operating systems.
     - Azure Kubernetes Service (AKS): Managed Kubernetes cluster for orchestrating containers.
     - App Services: A platform for hosting web apps, REST APIs, and mobile backends.